Refugees welcomed at Holy Spirit Catholic Church

-Holy Spirit Catholic Church, following the guidance of Pope Francis, opened its doors Jan.
+Following the guidance of Pope Francis, Holy Spirit Catholic Church opened its doors Jan.
 12 to welcome refugee families and inform parishioners about the current refugee crisis.

 The event, attended by about 100 people and a dozen refugees, was a first of its kind at the church, located off southwest Missouri 150.